amitzkum/spring-course/NOTES.md

 		- Define DAO Iterface -> Define DAO Implementaion(Inject EntityManager) -> Update Main App
 	- `@Transactional` annotation handles transaction management
 	- `@Repository` is a sub-annotation of the `@Component` annotation -> Use it on Dao Implementation class.
 Adds support for component scanning, and JDBC exception translation

+Change the starting point of AUTO_INCREMENT
+	- `ALTER TABLE student_tracker.student AUTO_INCREMENT=3000;`
+	- Reset auto increment value to 1
+		`TRUNCATE student_tracker.student;` -> **will remove all data** and reset auto_increment to 1

+Reading Value From DB
+	- Flow: Update Dao Interface by adding a new method -> Implement the method in the Dao Implementation class
+	- No need for `@Transactional` since we are not updating/adding data to the database, we are just doing a query
+	-